International Festival of Ancient Greek Drama, Cyprus

 The International Festival of Ancient Greek Drama is a theatre festival that takes place every summer in Cyprus.
 It is organised by the Cyprus Centre of International Theatre Institute, the Deputy Ministry of Culture and the Deputy Ministry of Tourism of the Republic of Cyprus.
-It began in 1997 and is an annual event which attracts professional theatre companies from various parts of the world.
-It has hosted companies from Greece, Britain, United States, Germany, Russia, Romania, Sweden, Croatia, Bulgaria, Italy, Austria, Korea, Slovenia, China, Cyprus and many more.
+It began in 1997 and it's an annual event which attracts professional theatre companies from various parts of the world.
+It has hosted companies from Greece, Britain, United States, Germany, Russia, Romania, Sweden, Croatia, Bulgaria, Italy, Austria, Korea, Slovenia, China, Cyprus, and many more.
 This wide international participation in the Festival helps to bring out the universality of ancient Greek drama and underline its living presence in today's world.
 The Festival is held in July and early August when Cyprus attracts visitors from all over the world.
 Thus with its performances, it brings ancient Greek drama into contact with a multicultural audience.
 The performances take place at various venues around Cyprus including the ancient amphitheatre at Kourion, the Paphos Ancient Odeon and the Makarios III Amphitheatre in Nicosia.